-Luka Lucic is a developmental psychologist.
-His research explores the effects of radical change - such as migration, war, and urban destruction on the socio-cognitive development of young people.
+Luka's research explores the effects of radical change - such as migration, war, and urban destruction on the socio-cognitive development of young people.
 Employing the methodology of narrative inquiry, Luka's research specifically focuses on the relationship of cognition to socio-cultural context and environment (both built and virtual).
 Across his work, language is seen as an important tool for psychological development, enabling young people to make sense of challenging life situations while also facilitating cognitive growth.
 Within contexts of radical change, Luka’s research explores language employed as narrative as a way of imposing on experience some organized differentiation between action, cognition, and feeling, and thereby making sense of that experience.
 Current research support includes funding from the Mellon Foundation and Pratt Institute's Center for Art, Design and Community Engagement K-12.

 Dr. Lucic serves on the Board of Directors of the Jean Piaget Society for the Study of Knowledge and Development.
 In 2014 he worked to establish the Psychology Minor at Pratt Institute and served as the coordinator of that program until 2019.
 Between 2017 and 2019 he was Associate Director of Global South Center at Pratt Institute.
 During 2015/16 he was a visiting faculty in the Department of Psychology at Bogazici University in Istanbul where he taught courses in Cultural Psychology.
 Before joining Pratt Institute, Luka served as an Adult Literacy Fellow at New York City's Office of the Mayor, taught psychology at Hunter College, and worked as a Lecturer in History of Immigration at New-York Historical Society.

 Recent and forthcoming publications include: